Darrel Ray

 Darrel Wayne Ray (born August 24, 1950) is an American organizational psychologist and author who focuses on topics such as workplace organizational culture, secular sexuality, and the treatment of religion-induced trauma.
 He is a public speaker, podcaster, and atheist activist, and founded the non-profit organization Recovering from Religion as well as the Secular Therapy Project.

 Personal life

 Ray was raised a fundamentalist Christian in Wichita, Kansas, by parents who eventually became missionaries, and among family members highly involved in church life.
 This fundamentalist upbringing informs much of his later writing.
 In 1979, Ray joined the Quaker church, and later he attended the Presbyterian church.
 From 1969 to 1984, he taught Sunday school, preached, and was a tenor soloist in several church choirs.
-He left the church in the mid-1980s and identifies as an atheist.
+He became agnostic by his early 30s and an atheist by 40.

 Ray is the father of two children and also a grandfather.
 He is also openly polyamorous.